unidentified77/hexa-ai-demo-app/README.md

     * **Trade-off:** Writing styles took slightly longer, but it ensured zero dependencies and full control over the specific Figma implementation without extra build configuration.
 * **Auth Strategy:** The app currently uses **Firebase Anonymous Auth**.
     * **Assumption:** For a demo/case study, frictionless entry is prioritized over user registration.
-* **Security vs. Convenience:** I have committed the `.env` files (containing API Keys) to the repository.
+* **Security vs. Convenience:** API Keys are **not** hardcoded in the repository.
-    * **Trade-off:** Normally, secrets are strictly git-ignored to prevent leaks.
-However, **for this case study submission only**, I intentionally included them to ensure the reviewer can run the app immediately without needing to configure environment variables or generate their own API keys.
-The keys used are for free-tier accounts with limited quotas.
+    * *Decision:* The `.env` file is included for setup convenience, but you must replace the placeholder with your own valid API Key to run the backend locally.
+Meanwhile, the **CI/CD pipeline** is fully configured with **GitHub Secrets** to demonstrate secure credential management in a production environment.

 ## 🚧 Known Limitations & Future Improvements